One complex transition is challenging. But transitioning eight custodial services contracts takes a special kind of facility services partner.

-Air travel in the U.S. has enjoyed continuous growth over the last 15 years.
-In 2020, COVID-19 and the global pandemic decimated air travel and the industry went from a decade-plus of growth to a 60% reduction in passenger count almost overnight.
+U.S. air travel has enjoyed continuous growth over the past 15 years.
+But in 2020, the industry experienced a 60% reduction in passengers almost overnight.

-Despite the challenge of maintaining operations with skeleton crews, airports had to adhere to CDC guidelines in their facilities for the safety of their employees and customers.
-This became incredibly difficult in the face of constrained supplies of PPE, disinfectants, chemicals and other supplies needed to destroy the virus in these large, public spaces.
+Despite the challenge of maintaining operations with skeleton crews, airports had to adhere to CDC guidelines for the safety of their employees and customers.
+This became incredibly difficult as access to PPE, disinfectants, and other supplies needed to destroy the virus were constrained.

-Flagship’s Aviation teams were already in place at our client airports – and we rapidly scaled up to ensure employee and passenger safety by:
+Flagship’s Aviation teams rapidly scaled to ensure employee and passenger safety by:

 - Exercising a strong vendor network to obtain needed disinfectants and equipment

-- Empowering frontline heroes to do what was needed to protect the health and safety of airport employees and passengers
+- Empowering frontline heroes to do what was needed to protect public health

 Many airports had to go through the process of selecting a contractor for the next contract term period.
 The airport could choose to stay with their current vendor or take a chance on someone new – and this was not an easy decision.